1Password/scim-examples/aws-ecsfargate-terraform/README.md

 If you want to check out the logs for your scim bridge, in AWS go to Cloudwatch -> Log Groups and you should see the log group that was printed out at the end of your terraform apply.
 You can then see the scim-bridge and redis container logs.

+Notes
-Note: If you are using this as a guide but not running it exactly, ensure that you are `base64url` encoding the scimsession and storing it in a secret as plaintext (not json, not wrapped in quotation marks)
+1. If you are using this as a guide but not running it exactly, ensure that you are `base64url` encoding the scimsession and storing it in a secret as plaintext (not json, not wrapped in quotation marks)
+2. If you are not using the default vpc, you may need to specify sepcific subnets in the alb, ie. subnets = ["subnet-1234", "subnet-5678"]